Mobile Alerting

 create three checklists as follows:

 one assigned to the sensor and service alerts for the location and team.
-It contains only 1 check prompting the user to select which of the items of equipment has the fault and instructing them to open and use the appropriate checklist which they can find under Unscheduled checklists from the App/Memo home page.
+It contains only 1 check prompting the user to select which of the items of equipment has the fault and instructing them to open and use the appropriate checklist which they can find under Unscheduled checklists from the App home page.
 That check could contain an Acknowledge Alert Action which will update the rest of the team so they know the alert is being addressed

 two other checklists (or any number depending on how many unique checklists you need/unique types of equipment you use) each with the actions appropriate to the different equipment.
-They should be unscheduled so they are available at any time under the Unscheduled checklists option on the Home page of the App/Memo for the user to select and use.
+They should be unscheduled so they are available at any time under the Unscheduled checklists option on the Home page of the App for the user to select and use.
 They specify the tasks to be carried out to resolve the issue and would have a final check instructing the checklist user to clear the alert in the Checkit Control Centre.
 (Select ALERT STATUS, select the alert you want to clear and use on the options on the page to comment on and clear the alert).
 (You cannot use the Alert Actions in a checklist that is not directly assigned to an alert type / triggered by an alert - the checklist would not know which alert it should clear.)

 Reporting Alerts and Alarms